patrickoser/comparable-lists/README.md

 We ride again tomorrow!...
 Right??

-Style Login to alert user when username/pw was entered wrong/not found and same for Signup when passwords dont match or an invalid email was entered.
+Style Login to alert user when username/pw was entered wrong not found and same for
+Signup when passwords dont match or an invalid email was e ntered.

 Check out Material-tailwind.

 Add the main colors you will be using through the project as variables in the tailwind.config.

 A Feed component that maps the lists to the Profile.